 Usually in November, depending on the cycle of the moon.
 The camel action takes place early in the festival, after which time the focus shifts to heightened religious celebrations.
-In 2013, the dates for the Pushkar Fair are November 9-17.
-Camel trading and other activities will start from November 9 and will wind up by November 12.
+In 2014, the dates for the Pushkar Fair are October 30-November 6.
+Camel trading and other activities will start from October 30 and will wind up by November 2.
 Be sure to come early to see the fair in full swing!

 Find out future Pushkar Fair dates.

 Where is the Fair Celebrated?:

 In the small town of Pushkar, near Ajmer, located on the edge of the Thar Desert in the state of Rajasthan.